kayaman/magj-learn/src/content/docs/aws/MLA/Plan/select-a-deployment-infrastructure.md

 - High throughput at lower cost than GPUs
 - Ideal for models that AWS Neuron SDK supports

+---

+**Resource considerations**

+1. Model complexity

+    More complex models, such as deep neural networks or ensemble methods, tend to have higher computational requirements during training and inference.
+Allocate sufficient CPU, GPU, and memory resources to handle demanding workloads.

+2. Dataset size

+    Large datasets can place significant demands on memory and storage resources.
+Distribute data processing tasks across multiple nodes or use parallel process techniques to improve performance.

+3. Real-time inference

+    Provision resources specifically for low-latency inference, such as dedicated GPU instances.

+4. Scalability and elasticity

+    Use auto scaling capabilities or load-balancing techniques to dynamically adjust your compute resources based on workload demands.

+5. Cost optimization

+    Balance performance requirements with cost considerations.
+Use Spot Instances or auto scaling options to optimize costs without compromising performance.

 ### Optimizing Deployment with Edge Computing